wmelvin/ImagePicker/README.md

 #### Current Image panel

+- *Double-clicking* on the current image adds it to the Picks list.
+- *Right-clicking* on the current image copies the file path to the clipboard.
 - The Current Image panel has a *trackbar* at the bottom with a slider for quickly navigating to a different point in the set of images.
-- *Double-clicking* on the current image adds it to the Picks list.
+- *Right-clicking* on the *trackbar* moves it to a random point in the set of images.

 #### Navigation panel